marijnh/Eloquent-JavaScript/09_regexp.md

 not break the pleasant chain of `if` forms, we assign the result of the match to a binding and immediately use that assignment as the test in the `if` statement.

+If a line is not a section header or a property, the function checks whether it is a comment or an emty line using the expression `/^\s*(;.*)?$/`.
+Do you see how it works?
+The part between the ((parentheses)) will match comments, and the `?` makes sure it also matches lines containing only whitespace.
+When a line doesn't match any of the expected forms, the function throws an exception.

 ## International characters